venturedrake/laravel-crm/README.md

 This package will add CRM functionality to your laravel projects.

+> ⚠️ Warning: This is a pre-release version that is not yet ready for production use.

 ## Use Cases

 - Use as a free CRM for your business or your clients